elenaquei/BioML/README.md

 # In the main directory:

 GAE_improving_network.ipynb: Includes the code needed to run our GAE on a given network, iteratively removing one edge from the network and outputting + saving the predicted adjacency matrices for these cases.
+This code is used to generate the GRN inference results presented in Figures 3 and 4 of the paper.

 optimise_ODE.jl: Contains all code necessary to optimise the ODE model based on the improved graph (or any other desired graph structure) and given data.
-In the case that data from the bifurcating graph is given, the data from one of the two trajectories is used.
+Output is saved to a .mat file.
+This code is used to generate Figure 6B (middle) in the paper.

-kd_experiment.jl: Contains the code necessary to run the knock-down experiments.
+kd_experiment.jl: Contains the code necessary to run the knock-down experiments, loading information from the .mat file.
+This code is used to generate Figure 6B (right) in the paper.

 # In the visualisation directory: